danniwangorg/ark-of-life/README.md

 ## Narrative (Not used)

 An old man flies in his cloud-shaped plane, following a pod of whales over different scenes (forestland, snowland, desertland, etc.), finally reaching a sunset zone in search of his lost youth.
 During his journey, the old man will become younger and younger (if using the third-person perspective), while all the good memories and happiness of his life will return to his mind.
 The cloud-shaped flying machine and different landscapes are the keys to each scene.

-## Next Steps

-Optimize Cinemachine function to create more smooth camera movements on predefined paths/tracks

-Add more raycasting features to enhance user experience and interaction

-Enrich content details of DNA samples and vessels by using more metaphor models

-Explore spatial typology in modular units of the network, linking to more scenes to augment the experience

 ## Resources